Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: Fast-slow SDEs with slow nonlinear manifolds

 similar to those in \cref{e:reduced-par}.
 These SDEs may be viewed in intrinsic coordinates, or in Cartesian coordinates in the ambient space $\mathbb{R}^D$, with $\sovar_t\in\mathbb{R}^D$ but on \IMmth, $b\in\mathbb{R}^D$ a vector field on \IMmth, and $H\in\mathbb{R}^{D\times d}$ acting on a Wiener process $U_t$ in $\mathbb{R}^d$.

 In classical stochastic averaging, it considers $\epsilon\rightarrow0$ and the separation timescale $\tau$ is typically of order $\eps$, see e.g. \cite{Givon_2006,Givon_2007,cms/1288725269,Zhang_2018}.
 Here, instead, motivated by applications, we consider $\epsilon$ fixed, unknown and unused, and $\tau$ fixed, known or estimated, and larger than $\eps$, and independent thereof.
 The dynamics of $\sovar_t$ is low-dimensional, taking place on \IMmth, and represents the reduced {\bf{effective}} dynamics at timescales $\tau$ and beyond, having averaged out the fast transients of the high-dimensional process $(\fvari_t)_{t\ge0}$ at timescales $\lesssim\tau$.
-Simulating $\sovar_t$ requires a {\it{time-step independent of $\epsilon$}}, often much larger than $\eps$, and only dependent on the regularity of \IMmth, $b,H$.
+Simulating $\sovar_t$ requires a {\it{time-step independent of $\epsilon$}}, often much larger than $\eps$, and only dependent on the regularity of \IMmth and of the regularity of the effective drift $b$ and diffusion coefficient $H$ on \IMmth.

-Our goal is to estimate a process, called ATLAS, that approximates $(\sovarbar_t)_t$, on an estimated \hatIMmth, given observations of bursts of short trajectories; in all our examples the simulator of ATLAS will take time-steps exactly equal to $\tau$.
+Our goal is to estimate a process, called ATLAS, that approximates $\sovarbar_t$, on an estimated \hatIMmth, given observations of bursts of short trajectories; in all our examples the simulator of ATLAS will take time-steps exactly equal to $\tau$.